Foundations of Computing I (AINF1170)

 |VVZ:||Vorlesungsverzeichnis Foundations of Computing I (AINF1170)|

-The goal of this course is to introduce the students with the formal logical and mathematical models as well as discrete structures that build the foundation of computing, programming and algorithms.
+The goal of this course is to introduce the students to the formal logical and mathematical models as well as discrete structures that build the foundation of computing, programming and algorithms.
 Students will learn the fundamental concepts of logic and discrete mathematics as used in computer science and its applications.
 In particular, in this course the skills of precise mathematical thinking and argumentation should be trained to express formal problems, give mathematically sound explanations and formulate logically correct proofs.

 The lecture is targeted at first-year students within their BSc in computer science or similar.

-The lecture is based on the following book:
+The lecture is based on the following textbook: